-Beverley is also is a well-regarded and sought after speaker.
-She has been instrumental in engaging with Brazil, as they seek to improve for the next World Cup and Olympics.
-She was engaged with LOCOG and has been instrumental in the delivery of the three key EPC Olympic projects.
+Beverley is also is a well-regarded, sought after speaker and chair.
+She has been instrumental in engaging with various International events such as Brazil, Japan, Qatar, and Saudi Arabia as they seek to improve for the next large events.
+She was engaged with LOCOG; Government agencies and has been instrumental in the delivery of the three key EPC Olympic projects.

-Beverley works closely with various partners such as the Sports Grounds Safety Authority (SGSA), Football Safety Officers’ Association (FSOA) and New Bucks University.
+Beverley works closely with various partners.
 She also implemented the City and Guilds qualification gaining centre approval and delivering the Spectator Safety Management Level 4 Diploma throughout the UK and is a current assessor of the qualification.
 She is a lead UK expert in development of National Occupational Standards and Qualification frameworks.

 Bev has gained vital credibility and experience attending various world class events.
 In 2014, she worked with her team at the Tall ships Greenwich, where she mentored staff and took over the management of a difficult site with crowd issues, to make a safe and successful event.
 She has been instrumental in obtaining and developing a large project involving crowd modelling, crowd behaviour and evacuation in complex built establishment (Including transport).

 Bev has successfully managed a large contract with a Retail Company and expanded this to others, giving them a unique programme of training and exercising, with validation of plans; process and individuals.
 This is now seen as best practice and is being requested by many other retail; leisure and transport providers.

 Bev has edited and authored various national guidance documents and is a thought leader in the UK and sought after around the world.
 Beverley is a member of many professional groups such as EPS, EIF and NOEA, where she takes an active interest in improving the profession and assisting in the education and development of learners in the field.